tolliam/tolliam.github.io/index.md

 ## Spatial Data Analysis

-`Everything is related to everthing else but near things are more related than distant things`
+`Everything is related to everthing else but near things are more related than distant things`Waldo Tobler

 ### Point pattern analysis